element-hq/element-web/docs/config.md

 1. `mobileGuideToast`: Whether to show a toast a startup which nudges users on iOS and Android towards the native mobile apps.
 The toast redirects to the mobile guide if they accept.
 Defaults to false.
+1. `audioStreamUrl`: If supplied, show an option on Jitsi widgets to stream audio using Jitsi's live streaming feature.
+This option is experimental and may be removed at any time without notice.

 Note that `index.html` also has an og:image meta tag that is set to an image hosted on riot.im.
 This is the image used if links to your copy of Element